 - Transfer Files Without FTP Software (7:07) – What happens if you are traveling and don’t have access to the computer in your home or office that has the FTP software installed?
 This video shows you ways to access your website using your browser without using FTP software.

-HOW TO USE AMAZON S3
+USING AMAZON S3

 Amazon S3 is great, but it can also be somewhat confusing to work with.
 For this reason, we provide a complete set of video tutorials on using Amazon S3.
 These over-the-shoulder style videos will guide you step-by-step on how to set up and use Amazon S3 to upload, store, manage and protect your site’s images, large media files, downloadable files, stream videos and much more!